bbc/bbcrd_vault_collection/roles/issue_approle_credentials/README.md

 This role should be run against the host on which the credentials are to be written.
-By default, Vault commands will be issued from the Ansible control node using your current Vault credentials.
+By default, Vault commands will be issued from the Ansible control node using Vault credentials found in the environment.

 Once a credentials file has been created, you could use the `utils/vault_auth.py` utility script to authenticate with Vault like so: